 Change Agents will engage in education, support, and advocacy efforts that support the work of the LGBTQ+ Center in creating an inclusive campus and equitable experience for students of all sexual orientations and gender identities, with a particular focus on centering racial justice within this work.
-Change Agents will be supported by the Center in doing programming, creating and implementing initiatives, and making changes on campus and within the community.

 Students who are selected as Change Agents will attend the Creating Change conference with all expenses (travel, hotel, meals, registration) covered by the LGBTQ+ Center.
 Following conference attendance, Change Agents will utilize knowledge and skills gained to support, facilitate, and create programs and initiatives to enhance inclusion of LGBTQ+ identities and individuals within the campus and local communities.
 Change Agents will have the opportunity to develop their own initiatives or programs with support from the LGBTQ+ Center, or they may choose to support or enhance an existing program or opportunity.
 Due to the expectation of ongoing engagement with the LGBTQ+ Center and LGBTQ+ community, the Change Agent role includes a required one semester commitment, and a preferred year-long commitment.
 This will involve ongoing meetings throughout the semester.